 What Are the Usual Insurance Requirements for Triple Net Leases?

 As a commercial landlord, you have the right to require that your NNN tenants carry insurance.
-General liability insurance and property insurance are the most important (and the most commonly-required).
+General liability insurance and property insurance are the most important (and the most commonly required).
 Some landlords also require policies such as business interruption insurance, commercial auto insurance, and other policies.

 An insurance clause in an NNN lease will likely have the following stipulations: